How to synthesise findings across multiple studies

 Which framework to cite

 For coursework and dissertations, Braun and Clarke's reflexive thematic analysis is the safest citation.
-For a formal systematic review, Thomas and Harden's thematic synthesis is the purpose-built method — its three stages (line-by-line coding, descriptive themes, analytical themes) map directly onto the steps above.
+For a formal systematic review or comprehensive literature review chapter, Thomas and Harden's thematic synthesis is the purpose-built method — its three stages (line-by-line coding, descriptive themes, analytical themes) map directly onto the steps above.
+Read our complete guide to thematic analysis for a literature review for full breakdown and saturation guidelines.
 Framework analysis suits health and policy reviews where a charting matrix is expected.

 Doing it in minutes instead of weeks